stefano-ferretti/stefano-ferretti.github.io/publications.md

 - S. Ferretti,
 Publish-Subscribe Systems via Gossip: a Study based on Complex Networks, in Proc. of the 4th International Workshop on Simplifying Complex Networks for Pratictioners (SIMPLEX 2012) - World Wide Web Conference (WWW 2012), ACM, Lyon (France), April 2012.
 Draft version avaiable as a Tech.
-Rep. arXiv:1112.0416, Dec 2011. [pdf]
+Rep. arXiv:1112.0416, Dec 2011.

 - S. Ferretti, & V. Ghini,
 Mitigation of Random Query String DoS via Gossip, in Proc. of the 6th International Conference on Information Systems, Technology and Management (ICISTM-2012), Grenoble, France, Springer Series in Communications in Computer and Information Science (CCIS), March 2012.
 Draft version avaiable as a Tech.
-Rep. arXiv:1109.4404. [pdf]
+Rep. arXiv:1109.4404.

 - S. Ferretti, V. Ghini, & F. Panzieri,
 Scale-Free Opportunistic Networks: is it Possible?, in Proc. of the 8th International Workshop on Mobile Peer-to-Peer Computing - IEEE International Conference on Pervasive Computing and Communications (PERCOM 2012), Lugano, Switzerland, IEEE, March 2012.
 Draft version avaiable as a Tech.
-Rep. arXiv:1107.1937. [pdf]
+Rep. arXiv:1107.1937.

 - V. Ghini, S. Ferretti, & F. Panzieri,
 "Always Best Packet Switching" for SIP Services,